Temperance movement in the United Kingdom: Early movement

 In 1853, inspired by the Maine liquor law in the US, the United Kingdom Alliance was formed with the aim of promoting a similar law prohibiting the sale of alcohol in the UK.
 This hard-line group of prohibitionists was opposed by other temperance organisations who preferred moral persuasion to a legal ban.
 This division in the ranks limited the effectiveness of the temperance movement as a whole.
 The impotence of legislation in this field was demonstrated when the Sale of Beer Act 1854 which restricted Sunday opening hours had to be repealed, following widespread rioting.
 In 1856, the National Temperance League was formed as an amalgamation of two other organizations.
 In 1859, a prototype prohibition bill was overwhelmingly defeated in the House of Commons.

 Archibald Cameron Corbett, President of the Scottish Permissive Bill and Temperance Association during its 50 year anniversary in 1908.

 Temperance clubs and institutes came into being, one of the largest in the UK, formed in 1864 and still in use, was Wisbech Working Men's Club and Institute, Isle of Ely.
 One of its trustees was the banker and Quaker Baron Peckover, Lord Lieutenant of Cambridgeshire.

 The US-based (but international) Woman's Christian Temperance Union (WCTU) was founded in 1873, becoming one of the largest women's societies in the world in the 19th century, campaigning for temperance and women's suffrage.
 In 1876 the British Women's Temperance Association was formed by women to persuade men to stop drinking, rebranded in 2006 as the White Ribbon Association.

 One of the most active advocates of temperance was Dr. Norman Shanks Kerr.
 He promoted the treatment of inebriates and held that inebriety was a disease, not a vice, and that it should be treated accordingly.
-In 1884, in response to the inadequacy of the Habitual Drunkards Act of 1879, he founded the Society for the Study and Cure of Inebriety and was the first president.
+In 1884, in response to the inadequacy of the Habitual Drunkards Act 1879, he founded the Society for the Study and Cure of Inebriety and was the first president.
 The society still exists as the Society for the Study of Addiction.

 In 1884 the National Temperance Federation, which was associated with the Liberal Party, was founded as an umbrella organisation.
 The Conservative Party largely supported the interests of the alcohol industry and opposed temperance.